 This means killing waves of guys with baseball hats and looting their bodies, because of course.
 It’s a game built entirely around the grind, which can be tiresome on your own but good fun with friends.
 You may grow bored of The Division relatively soon, but its depiction of the Big Apple is at least worth wandering around in and marvelling at.

-36. The Long Dark
+40. The Long Dark

 This isn’t an open world game for everyone.
 On the face of it, The Long Dark may seem low-key; boring, even.
 However, once you’re embroiled in your quest to just survive and scrape by every day with what little scraps you have, it becomes more engrossing than many of its peers while also being far simpler.

 Featuring a gorgeous, minimalist style, The Long Dark isn’t full of action, and neither is the Canadian wilderness packed with ghoulies to avoid.
 It’s just you, the creeping cold, and the occasional wolf.
 It’s a wonder how Hinterland made such a straightforward, single-player experience so captivating, but they did.
-If you can master The Long Dark and its oppressive difficulty, you can master any game.
-Without a doubt one of the best survival games.

-35. The Forest
+39. The Forest